 - Share exclusive discount codes, too!

 Instagram is probably the best platform for a bakery because it focuses on what people love: photos!
 It goes without saying that the pictures you post should be of the best quality.
 Have a good background and take full advantage of filters and editing apps.
+Check out these photography suggestions for promoting your bakery.

 While posting colorful pictures of your creations is great, you can also use Instagram to creatively promote your bakery.